LaserBread/nop-info-cards/README.md

 —Book 1's description on Amazon

 _The Nature of Predators_ is a sci-fi web serial by u/SpacePaladin15 that was initially published on the [r/hfy](reddit.com/r/hfy) subreddit, in addition to a sequel, Patreon-exclusive bonus stories, and a paperback series available Amazon.
-It garnered a fairly sizeable community of fanfic writers in [it's own subreddit](reddit.com/r/NatureofPredators).
+It garnered a fairly sizeable community of fanfic writers in [its own subreddit](reddit.com/r/NatureofPredators).

 [[First chapter on Reddit](https://www.reddit.com/r/HFY/comments/u19xpa/the_nature_of_predators/)] [[First chapter of the sequel on Reddit](https://www.reddit.com/r/HFY/comments/195q9rx/the_nature_of_predators_21/)] [[Book 1 on Amazon](https://www.amazon.com/dp/B0CPXTZCCW?ref_=pe_93986420_775043100)]